Livia Lancelot

-Livia Lancelot (born 11 February 1988) is a French professional motocross racer.
+Livia Lancelot (/fr/; born 11 February 1988) is a French professional motocross racer.

 Born in Saint-Denis, France, Lancelot became the first ever Women's world champion in the history of motocross, winning the inaugural FIM Women's Motocross World Championship in 2008.
 Lancelot was awarded the Circuiti Gioielli Women's Pole Position Award in Mantua, Italy, and has also won some other competitions.
 She repeated as Women's motocross world champion in 2016.